chloeam/blank-slate/_posts/2015-07-26-another-blog-post.md

 layout: post
 title:  "Another Blog Post: This One's a Longer Title!"
 date:   2015-07-26
+tagline: Here is a blog post with some stuff.
+This stuff sure is interesting!
 categories: blog
+tags: Tags, Go, Here
 ---

 Here is a blog post with some stuff.
 This stuff sure is interesting!